 P.O.
 Box 1716, Longmont, Colorado 80502

 Annual dues are $35.
-This includes membership in the Colorado Association of 4 Wheel Drive Clubs.
-A printed newsletter cost an extra $5 annually.
+This includes membership in the Colorado Association of 4 Wheel Drive Clubs..
 Prospective members should attend a meeting to have any questions answered.

 Annual dues are $80.
 This includes membership in the Colorado Association of 4 Wheel Drive Clubs, Blue Ribbon Coalition, United Association of 4 Wheel Drive Clubs, and Colorado Off-Highway Vehicle Coalition.
-A printed newsletter cost an extra $5 annually.
 Prospective members should attend a meeting to have any questions answered.

 For those that live out of state or can't normally attend club meetings or events.
-Annual dues are $15.
-This includes subscription to the club newsletter and admittance to all club functions and events.
+Annual dues are $20.
+This includes email subscription to the club newsletter and admittance to all club functions and events.

 Articles and photos from members can be published in the newsletter.
 Preferred article media is CD, in any text format, but hand written or typed can be used.
 Photos can be Black and White, or Color print, or digital camera files less than 1Meg in size.
 Include a description of what, where, and when.
 All materials will be returned to the owner, with every effort taken to protect their original condition.